 - Home Equity Loan/Home Equity Line of Credit – A home equity loan or a HELOC are two loan options that convert the equity in your home for cash.
 But, this type of loan does use your home as collateral.

-- EasyKnock — If using your home as collateral makes you nervous, then EasyKnock is a home equity loan alternative for you to have a finished basement.
-It allows you to use your home’s equity without the risk of losing your home by selling your home to us and converting your equity to cash.
-The best part is that you can purchase your home back whenever you’re ready.
+- Sale-leasebacks — If using your home as collateral makes you nervous, then a sale-leaseback is a home equity loan alternative to help you have a finished basement.
+It allows you to use your home’s equity without the risk of losing your home by selling it and converting your equity to cash.

 Your home equity is your most valuable asset.
-And with EasyKnock, you can use that equity to finish your basement space and increase its value without the risks associated with a typical home equity loan.
+And through a sale-leaseback solution, you can use that equity to finish your basement space and increase its value without the risks associated with a typical home equity loan.

-EasyKnock is a simple and fully transparent solution.
-That means you don’t have to worry about hidden fees or your credit score increasing your rates.
-Instead, we provide you with an effective funding solution so you can get your home improvement projects off the ground quickly and securely.
+A sale-leaseback program can provide you with an effective funding solution so you can get your home improvement projects off the ground quickly and securely.
+Contact an expert to learn more.

 If you’re looking for ways to pay for finishing or redesign a basement, you have options for home improvement financing.
 If you are still unsure of ways to pay for your finished basement after reading this article, consult a financial advisor to discuss your options.